The Personal Viewpoint in Poetry

 with Ivory soap.
 This

-is to purify
+is to purify, she said,

 and cleanse your lying tongue.